- 1. Use Google Search

 - Related searches and a lot more useful information

-Information is organized in a very easy to use interface and there is also a “mind map”, which is a nice visual representation of all the topics related to your main idea.
+The information is organized in a very easy-to-use interface.
+There is also a “mind map,” which is a nice visual representation of all the topics related to your main idea.

 Another popular tool for researching content topic ideas is Answer the Public.